donaldcummins/detection/README.md

 # Description
 This repository contains data and R code used to perform the analyses describe in the paper "More confident detection of climate change trends using physically-motivated error-correction regression models".
+The R code is original work and is licenced under the GNU General Public License v3.0.

 # List of CMIP6 climate models and modelling centres
 | Model           | Institution  |